PriyadarshanLG/LevelUp/README.md

 This project follows a structured development approach:

-1. **Phase-based Development**: Features are implemented in organized phases
+1. **TypeScript First**: All code is written in TypeScript for better maintainability
-2. **TypeScript First**: All code is written in TypeScript for better maintainability
+2. **Design Consistency**: All UI follows the established Zara-inspired design system
-3. **Design Consistency**: All UI follows the established Zara-inspired design system
+3. **API-First**: Backend APIs are designed before frontend implementation
-4. **API-First**: Backend APIs are designed before frontend implementation
+4. **Component-based**: Reusable React components for maintainability

 ## 📄 License